Corinna received her BA in Art from the University of Montevallo in 2008 and her MFA in Art Practice from UC Berkeley in 2011.

 This article is an excerpt of my undergraduate research for the McNair Scholars Program at the University of Montevallo.
 Below are a few examples of artists who claimed to make a new work of art by vandalizing, or "altering without permission" another artist's work.

-Seeing themselves as outside mainstream art, the collaborative Chinese performance artists Yuan Cai and Jian Jun Xi, are intent on finding a new way to interact with art and claim that art is an invitation.
-After the two were arrested for stripping off their shirts and having a pillow fight on Tracy Emin’s My Bed (1998) at the Tate London Gallery in October 1999, Cai states, “We thought we’d make a new work, like theater.”
+Seeing themselves as outside mainstream art, the collaborative Chinese performance artists Yuan Cai and Jian Jun Xi were intent on finding a new way to interact with art and claim that art is an invitation.
+After the two were arrested for stripping off their shirts and having a pillow fight on Tracy Emin’s My Bed (1998) at the Tate London Gallery in October 1999, Cai stated, “We thought we’d make a new work, like theater.”
 The performance was clearly planned, as the two men handed out flyers before the event.

 "Sometimes Art Student" Jake Platt

 Jake Platt also believed that art is alluring and compels an active response, resulting in a vandalistic act at the Cincinnati Contemporary Arts Center in 1997.
 Platt, then described as a 22-year-old “sometimes art student,” chose to add to Yoko Ono’s Part Painting/A Circle (1994).
 The installation consisted of 24 large white panels that lined the walls of an entire room.
 A large black stripe crossed all 24 panels, suggesting an endless horizon.
 After reading a nearby quote on the gallery wall from Ono, “No one can tell you not to touch the art,” Platt used a red marker to add his own line under Ono’s continuous black line; he made it across five panels before getting caught.